-Due to health concerns, medication, traveling, menstruation and various more, Muslims may be forced to leave fasts during the holy month of Ramadan.
+Due to health concerns, medication, traveling, menstruation, and various more, Muslims may be forced to leave fasts during Ramadan.
 Because Ramadan comes in the five core pillars of Islam, is essential for Muslims to fast unless or until there is a serious reason not to do so.

 Known as fidyah, the amount which is paid to the poor in order to make up for the missed fasts is applied on certain conditions, and fasting in order to make up for the missed fasts is applied in some.